 Chemotherapy (chemo) has played a larger role in treating many retinoblastomas in recent years.

 Chemo given into a vein (IV) is now commonly used to shrink tumors before local treatments such as cryotherapy or laser therapy.
 Doctors are now studying whether giving chemo after local treatments (known as adjuvant chemotherapy) might help prevent the recurrence of retinoblastoma, especially outside the eye.
 Doctors are also studying the use of different chemo drugs such as topotecan, as well as new ways of combining current drugs, to try to improve how well chemo works.

-Chemo can help shrink most retinoblastomas, but when it is given into the bloodstream it can cause side effects in different parts of the body.
+Chemo can help shrink most retinoblastomas, but when it’s given into the bloodstream it can cause side effects in different parts of the body.
 This limits the doses that can be given.
 Newer techniques help keep the chemo concentrated in the areas around the tumors.
-This might help doctors get higher doses of chemo to the tumors while reducing some of these side effects.
-Some of these were described in the section “Chemotherapy for retinoblastoma”.
+This can help doctors get higher doses of chemo to the tumors while reducing some of these side effects.
+Some of these techniques are described in the section “Chemotherapy for retinoblastoma.”

-Intravitreal chemotherapy: Some doctors are studying injecting chemotherapy directly into fluid inside the eyeball (the vitreous) to treat tumors that are widespread within the eye and not helped by other treatments.
+Intravitreal chemotherapy: Some doctors are studying injecting chemotherapy directly into the jelly-like fluid inside the eyeball (the vitreous humor) to treat tumors that are widespread within the eye and not helped by other treatments.
 The main concern with this technique is that placing the needle into the eye to give the chemo might open a small hole that could allow tumor cells to spread outside of the eye, so doctors are being very cautious with this approach.
-It is still in very early stages of testing and is not commonly used.
+Some doctors are studying the use of cryotherapy (using very cold temperatures) at the site of injection to limit this risk.
+Intravitreal chemotherapy is still in the early stages of testing.